rogerleecormier/spearyx-frontend/docs/RACI_GENERATOR.md

-# RACI Chart Generator
+# RACI Matrix Generator

 ## Overview

-The RACI Chart Generator is an interactive tool for creating project responsibility matrices.
+The RACI Matrix Generator is an interactive tool for creating project responsibility matrices.
 It helps teams clarify roles and responsibilities using the RACI framework (Responsible, Accountable, Consulted, Informed).

 ## Features